RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/bootloader.rst

 - :ref:`CONFIG_BOOTLOADER_HOLD_TIME_GPIO`- this is hold time of GPIO for reset/test mode (by default 5 seconds).
 The GPIO must be held continuously for this period of time after reset before a factory reset or test partition boot (as applicable) is performed.

 - :ref:`CONFIG_BOOTLOADER_FACTORY_RESET_PIN_LEVEL` - configure whether a factory reset should trigger on a high or low level of the GPIO.
 If the GPIO has an internal pullup then this is enabled before the pin is sampled, consult the {IDF_TARGET_NAME} datasheet for details on pin internal pullups.

-.. only:: SOC_RTC_FAST_MEM_SUPPORTED

-    If an application needs to know if the factory reset has occurred, users can call the function :cpp:func:`bootloader_common_get_rtc_retain_mem_factory_reset_state`.

-    - If the status is read as true, the function will return the status, indicating that the factory reset has occurred.
-The function then resets the status to false for subsequent factory reset judgement.
-    - If the status is read as false, the function will return the status, indicating that the factory reset has not occurred, or the memory where this status is stored is invalid.

-    Note that this feature reserves some RTC FAST memory (the same size as the :ref:`CONFIG_BOOTLOADER_SKIP_VALIDATE_IN_DEEP_SLEEP` feature).

-.. only:: not SOC_RTC_FAST_MEM_SUPPORTED

-    Sometimes an application needs to know if the factory reset has occurred.
-The {IDF_TARGET_NAME} chip does not have RTC FAST memory, so there is no API to detect it.
-Instead, there is a workaround: you need an NVS partition that will be erased by the bootloader if factory reset occurs (add this partition to :ref:`CONFIG_BOOTLOADER_DATA_FACTORY_RESET`).
-In this NVS partition, create a "factory_reset_state" token that will be increased in the application.
-If the "factory_reset_state" is 0 then the factory reset has occurred.

 .. _bootloader_boot_from_test_firmware: